jagathishwaran/Social-media-dropdown/README.md

     --Modify the HTML, CSS, and JavaScript files as needed.

-    --Update the logo, background image, and colors to match your branding.
+    --Replace the social media icons and names with your desired options.

-    --Adjust the countdown date and maintenance message according to your launch schedule.
+    --Adjust the styles, colors, and layout to match your website's design.

-   5. Add additional content:

-    --Expand the content section with more information about your website launch.

-    --Customize the button text and link to provide relevant information or resources.

-   6. Test the website countdown:
+   4. Test the dropdown menu:

-    --Open the HTML file in a web browser to see the customized countdown in action.
+    --Open the HTML file in a web browser to see the dropdown menu in action.

-    --Ensure that the countdown timer accurately displays the remaining time until your website launch.
+    --Click on the "Select Social Media" field to expand the dropdown and select different options.

-    --Verify that the zoom effect on the logo works correctly when hovered.
+    --Verify that the selected option updates dynamically and the dropdown closes after selection.

-    --Click the "Learn More" button and confirm that it opens the specified link in a new tab.

-   7. Deploy the countdown site:
+   5. Deploy the dropdown menu:

     --Upload the modified code to your web hosting or server.

-    --Follow the deployment instructions provided by your hosting provider.
+    --Ensure that the necessary image files referenced in the code are also uploaded.

+    --Make sure to update the file paths in the HTML file if necessary.

-Note: The provided code offers a foundation for a visually appealing countdown site for your website launch.
-Feel free to customize it further to add more features, adjust the layout, or incorporate additional animations.
-Enjoy the flexibility of tailoring the countdown site to build anticipation and engage your audience before your website goes live.
+Note: The provided code offers a foundation for a social media dropdown menu.
+You can enhance it further by adding more social media options, customizing the styles, or incorporating additional functionality based on your specific needs.
+Enjoy the flexibility of tailoring the dropdown menu to create a seamless user experience on your website.

 ## Features

-   1. Countdown Timer: Stay informed about the upcoming website launch with a dynamic countdown timer.

-   2. Visually Appealing Design: Eye-catching background image, logo, and animations enhance the visual experience.

-   3. Maintenance Message: A clear message indicating that the website is under maintenance.

-   4. Learn More Button: Easily access additional information about the launch by clicking the button.

-   5. Responsive Layout: The site is designed to be responsive and adapt to different screen sizes.

-   6. Zoom Effect: The logo image zooms in when hovered, adding an interactive element.

-   7. Rocket Animation: A rocket image animates from the bottom to the top, adding a dynamic touch.

-   8. Easy Customization: Modify the content, styling, and countdown date in the code to fit your needs.
+   1. Responsive and user-friendly social media dropdown menu.

+   2. Selection of popular social media platforms such as Facebook, Youtube, Instagram, WhatsApp, Pinterest, and Twitter.

+   3. Real-time updating of selected option.

+   4. Smooth animation for an engaging user experience.

+   5. Visual feedback on hover for interactive interactions.

+   6. Adapts to different screen sizes and devices.

+   7. Easy to upload and collaborate on GitHub.

+   8. Customizable to fit specific design and functionality requirements..

 ## Contributing